abinit/abinit/doc/tutorial/compilation.md

     if the sysadmin allows you to do so.

-    To run the test suite with e.g. two threads, use the `-o2` option of *runtests.py*
+    To run the ABINIT test suite with e.g. two threads, use the `-o2` option of *runtests.py*